resource-watch/slate/source/includes/concept/_dataset.md

 ## Dataset

 One of the Resource Watch API's (RW API) goals is to provide a common interface for interacting with data hosted in different sources and formats.
 A **Dataset** is the Resource Watch's API way of providing users with access to data, while trying to, as much as possible, abstract and standardise operations that would otherwise fall on the user's hands to figure out.
-It's one of the cornerstone onto which many other API resources build upon.
+It's one of the cornerstones that many other API resources build upon.

 **Example**: *A Resource Watch API dataset can represent data in a JSON file, hosted on [Carto](https://carto.com/) or [Google Earth Engine](https://earthengine.google.com/), to name a few.
 However, when accessing that data, you don't have to learn 3 different technologies - the Resource Watch API gives you a single, unified query interface.*